 In the following paragraph we present the different pH sensors in PNS neurons, organized according to their pH sensitivity.
-Detailed information is provided in Table 4.
+Detailed information is provided in Table 3.
 The varied expression pattern of ASICs and other pH-sensitive ion channels suggests that pH changes may affect neuronal excitability to different extents in the various subpopulations of nociceptors.

 Fluctuations of the resting pH (pH 7.4-7.3): members of the two-pore K^+ (K2P) channel family are constitutively open at resting membrane potentials.
 Their activity codetermines the hyperpolarized resting membrane potential of primary afferent neurons (Kang & Kim, 2006; Lesage & Lazdunski, 2000).
 Most K2P channels are inhibited by extracellular protons with a pH50 of ~7.4.
-A slight lowering of the pH will therefore shift the resting membrane potential towards more positive values (Lesage & Barhanin, 2011)(Table 4).
-One specific K2P subtype, TREK2, is activated by extracellular protons (Sandoz, Douguet, Chatelain, Lazdunski & Lesage, 2009).
+A slight lowering of the pH will therefore shift the resting membrane potential towards more positive values (Lesage & Barhanin, 2011)(Table 3).

 Mild extracellular acidosis (acidification to pH 7.2-6.4) inhibits different classes of K+ channels.
 Studies with human and rat DRG neurons provided evidence for an acidificationinduced depolarization that is mediated by K2P channels in this pH range (Baumann, Chaudhary & Martenson, 2004; Cooper, Johnson & Rau, 2004).
 For several K2P channels it was shown that their loss of function increased the sensation of pain (rev. in (Mathie & Veale, 2015)).
 Acidification activates several types of ASICs in DRG neurons (Baumann, Chaudhary & Martenson, 2004; Dirajlal, Pauers & Stucky, 2003; Poirot, Berta, Decosterd & Kellenberger, 2006).
-In this pH range the native ASIC currents are in many cases mediated by different ASIC heteromers containing ASIC1a and/or ASIC3 or by ASIC1a or ASIC3 homomers.
+In this pH range the native ASIC currents are mediated by different ASIC heteromers containing ASIC1a and/or ASIC3 or by ASIC1a or ASIC3 homomers.